25 Books That Every Newfoundland Owner Should Have

 Common words used to describe this amazing breed are sweet, kind, devoted, courageous, expressive and majestic just to name a few.

-Did you know that besides being a gentle giant, Newfoundlands are also heroes of many literary works, reports, eager participants in historic expeditions and rescues?
+Did you know that besides being a gentle giant, Newfoundlands are also heroes of many literary works, reports, and eager participants in historic expeditions and rescues?

 It’s true and if you’re looking to add some books to your summer reading list or curl up on the couch with a good book in the winter, we’ve rounded up some of the best and most popular Newfoundland books that we could find and added them to our Newfie must-have’s.